aspnet/Benchmarks/src/BenchmarksApps/Samples/Template/README.md

 ## Usage

 1. Clone this repo.
-2. Extend the template project with a new `Controller` and a method that you want to test.
+2. Modify the template project: replace [existing route](./Startup.cs#L25) with a method that you want to test.
 3. Use [BenchmarksDriver](../../../BenchmarksDriver/README.md) to run the benchmark.

 ## Sample investigation